macius555pc/Clumsy-script/README.md

 Instructions: <br>
 1. Download file English.EXE from Releases section <br>
 Or <br>
+2. Download AutoHotKey from https://autohotkey.com and then open English.AHK

 This script is made to activate Clumsy when you click selected keybind.
     Made for "teleporting" in minecraft